chriszarate/docker-wordpress-vip-go/README.md

 ## Set up

-1. Add `project.dev` (or your chosen TLD) to your `/etc/hosts` file:
+1. Add `project.test` (or your chosen TLD) to your `/etc/hosts` file:

    ```
-   127.0.0.1 localhost project.dev
+   127.0.0.1 localhost project.test
    ```

    If you choose a different TLD, edit `.env` as well.